 4. Mechanical Braking System

 The supplemental braking system that comes with the Ready Brute Elite tow bar is completely mechanical and does not rely on any electronics.
-It was easy to visually verify the entire system was working in good order.
-Once the Jeep was hooked up, Kait would walk along side the RV and watch to make sure the brake arm on the tow bar actuated when I pressed on the brakes in the RV.
+It was easy to visually verify the entire system was in good working order.
+Once the Jeep was hooked up, Kait would walk alongside the RV and watch to make sure the brake arm on the tow bar actuated when I pressed on the brakes in the RV.

-We’ve heard and read stories from people who had an electronic braking system that either stopped working or malfunctioned to the point where the braking system applied the brakes when the RV was not braking which fried the brakes on the towed vehicle.
+We’ve heard and read stories from people who had an electronic braking system that either stopped working or malfunctioned to the point where the braking system applied the brakes when the RV was not braking which destroyed the brakes on the towed vehicle.

 5. Good Customer Service

 We’ve contacted NSA RV Products on several occasions and always had a good customer service experience.
 One time I called the company about the Ready Brake cable because the coating around the steel cable was starting rub off.
 The owner answered the phone and walked me through the mechanics of the cable and explained why I didn’t have to be concerned.
 The coating was put on for looks and didn’t effect the function of the system.